Leveraging Discrete Function Decomposability for Scientific Design: Design in Discrete State Spaces

-\section{Design in discrete state spaces}
+\section{Design in Discrete State Spaces}

-The integration of AI into scientific research has opened new avenues for property-driven, {\it in silico} design of discrete objects---from molecular structures like proteins, to engineered systems like circuits---where computational methods guide design with user-specified properties.
-For example, we may aim to design an amino acid sequence for a protein so that the protein binds its target.
+The integration of AI into scientific research has opened new avenues for property-driven, {\it in silico} design of discrete objects---from molecular structures like proteins, to fabricated systems like circuits---where computational methods guide design with user-specified properties.
+For example, we may seek to design an amino acid sequence for a protein so that the protein binds its target.

+Given a property predictive model, $f(x)$, the simplest version of {\it in silico} design entails enumerating all possible designs, $x=[ x_1, x_2, ... , x_L]\in\mathcal{X}$ (\eg, all possible amino acid sequences of length $L$), evaluating each one under the predictive model, $s=f(x)$, and choosing the design with the highest $s$.
+Such a setup is complicated by two primary challenges.
+First, in most realistic problems, the design space is too large to fully enumerate.
+Second, if $f(x)$ has parameters estimated from data, then it is most likely not accurate over the whole space.
+While many works address the second problem, there has been little recent development on the first; as such, we focus herein on performing efficient optimization in high-dimensional discrete design spaces.
+The second problem can be handled with approaches complementary to ours (\eg,~\cite{brookes19_cbas, trabucco21_coms, uehara24_braid}), and is not here considered.
+We will focus our examples and experiments on designing amino acid sequences, but our method is general---applicable to design on any discrete space.